floferno/art-gallery/README.md

 ## Installation

-The installation is very easy run the install command.
+The installation is very easy to run the install command.

 ```bash
 npm install